JoshCap20/python_roku_remote/README.md

 Try using a virtual environment to install dependencies and run the program.

+The typing and volume features only work on Roku TVs.

 If your IP address is not valid, the GUI may not appear.
 Test running commands manually using functions in rokutests.py and viewing their output.